gucio321/gucio321/README.md

 <td>

+[d2d2s](https://github.com/gucio321/d2d2s) was my presonal initiative.
-[d2d2s](https://github.com/gucio321/d2d2s) was a Diablo II Save Files parser.
+It is a Diablo II Save Files
+parser.
 After some time I've decided to write editor for that.
 Some parts of this project are not finished yet.
 This project helped me improve my reverse-engineering skills as well as data manipulation in GO.
-Whats interessting is that many of things in these were written in bit-aligned fields, and GO is not adjusted for these type of data, so I've also used how to use bit operator `<<`, `>>`.
+Whats interessting is that many of things in the format were written in bit-aligned fields, and GO is not adjusted for these type of data, so I've also learned how to use bit operator `<<`, `>>`.

 <tr><td>